Autumn Term In Holly Nursery

 Understanding the World

-From birth, children are continually learning.
-They develop and learn in a variety of ways and you as parents are their first and most enduring educators.
-Close working between teachers and parents is therefore vital for the identification of a child’s learning needs.
-So that we can plan the most effective and meaningful activities for your child, it would be most helpful if you could share your child’s experiences out of school with us.
+o help your child settle in and progress within the school.
+So that we can plan the most effective and meaningful activities for your child, it would be helpful if you could share your child’s experiences out of school with us.
 This could be anything from a special trip out or dancing in a show, to baking a cake or going to swimming lessons!
 We highly value your opinions and input and it would help us greatly if you could write down any experiences your child has enjoyed away from school.
 We are sure this will have a positive impact on the experiences we provide within the school setting.
+There are two ways to do this.
+The WOW! forms are there for you to tell us about any ‘wow’ moments seen at home and the Special Moment Books can be used to write notes, put in children’s art work or add photographs of special events or outings.
+These will be shared during key worker groups.
 We look forward to hearing all about the hobbies, interests, experiences and achievements that you share outside school.

 You have all been signed up to a Wellbeing challenge!
 It will not only help to support mental health, but you have the option of entering a competition to win yourself a prize!
 Good luck :) (See attached PDF file)